Call4Cloud | MMP-C | Autopilot | Device Preparation

 4.2.
 Intune

 I prefer using Intune as much as possible to deploy settings.
-It’s a lot easier when every setting or configuration which is configured on the device is visible in one place.
+It’s a lot easier when every setting or configuration on the device is visible in one place.

-Making a change to your configuration is a lot easier within the Intune portal than using Powershell script to deploy settings.
+Changing your configuration is much easier within the Intune portal than using Powershell script to deploy settings.
 When you are using PowerShell scripts you will need to get back your scripts first before you add some changes to them.

 You can deploy Bitlocker in Intune by creating a new device configuration profile or an Endpoint security Profile.